BrLeh/gps-receiver/README.md

 ### Hardware

-If you'd like to record your own samples or run the receiver in real-time from an [RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/), you'll need [a GPS antenna](https://www.sparkfun.com/products/14986) and (optionally) [a ground plate](https://www.sparkfun.com/products/17519).
+If you'd like to record your own samples or run the receiver in real-time from an [RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/) or [SDRPLAY](https://www.sdrplay.com/products/), you'll need [a GPS antenna](https://www.sparkfun.com/products/14986) and (optionally) [a ground plate](https://www.sparkfun.com/products/17519).
 You'll get the best results in large, open areas with a clear view of the sky in all directions, e.g. a park.

 ### Software